Children of climate change come of age in 'Katrina Babies'

 It shows how New Orleans and its people were changed by the storm.
 It depicts the childhood trauma it caused for a generation coming of age after one of the United States’ first major climate-related disasters.
 New Orleanians featured in the documentary share stories of seeing dead people and pets, of leaving home and returning to communities destroyed, while they were still children.

-The film looks at the climate past and present and, the makers of the film hope, sounds alarm bells for the climate future.
+The film looks at climate past and present and, the filmmakers hope, sounds alarm bells for the climate future.

 “I hope this is a local and American story that will motivate people to want to do better and care about human beings, and about how intrinsically linked we are with nature and that the future is clear: There is going to be more of this,” said Audrey Rosenberg, lead producer of the film.